Nsane-FFXI/Debuffing/README.md

 **Prefix:** use `//df` or `//debuffing`.
 Auto-translate tokens are supported, e.g. `{Paralyze}`.

 ## GLOBAL DURATION OVERRIDES
 Set or remove a spell’s default duration for your character.
-No target required.

 **Syntax:**
 `//df {Spell Name}|ID <seconds | remove>`